Small firm. Deep water.

 - Source-backed review.
 Nothing goes out as fact without the evidence attached.

-We aim to be the crossing a foreign business can trust, so no company has to enter Japan alone.
+We aim to be the pilot a foreign business can trust for the crossing, so no company has to enter Japan alone.

 Working with overseas clients